-Title IX protects those at Kettering College from being discriminated against on the basis of sex.
-Sex discrimination is a serious offense and includes discrimination on the basis of pregnancy, gender identity, and stereotypical notions of femininity and masculinity.
+Title IX protects those at Kettering College from being discriminated against based on sex.
+Sexual discrimination is a serious offense and includes discrimination based on pregnancy, gender identity, and stereotypical notions of femininity and masculinity.
 Sexual harassment, as defined below, is a form of sex discrimination.
-The board of directors and the administration of the College are determined to provide an educational experience free from sex discrimination, including sexual harassment.
-Sex discrimination and sexual harassment are reprehensible and unacceptable and will not be tolerated on the College campus or at clinical sites.
+The board of directors and the administration of the College are determined to provide an educational experience free from discrimination, including sexual harassment and misconduct.
+Sexual harassment and misconduct are reprehensible and unacceptable and will not be tolerated by the college community.
 Such conduct would undermine the ideals and principles of the College.
+Please refer to the Sexual Misconduct Policy for further information.